junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Introduced in House
 - 2006-09-25 — Introduced in House
 - 2006-09-25 — Referred to the House Committee on Energy and Commerce.
+- 2006-09-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-09-26 — Considered as unfinished business. (consideration: CR H7467)
+- 2006-09-26 — Considered under suspension of the rules. (consideration: CR H7453-7465)
+- 2006-09-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6164.
+- 2006-09-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-26 — Mr. Barton (TX) moved to suspend the rules and pass the bill.
+- 2006-09-26 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 485). (text: CR H7453-7459)
+- 2006-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 485).(text: CR H7453-7459)
+- 2006-09-26 — Placed on the Union Calendar, Calendar No. 417.
+- 2006-09-26 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+109-687.
+- 2006-09-26 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+109-687.